 Aerospace engineering or software development

 Banking relationship manager

 The above are just a few of the different fields you could venture into - tonnes of opportunities, and only set to become even more vast!

 How does it work?

-This can only mean one thing: after completing a degree apprenticeship you’ll debt-free (unless you decide to indulge in a credit card and splurge on a new Ferrari and a Nandos every day) and you’ll have your degree!
+This can only mean one thing: after completing a degree apprenticeship you’ll be debt-free (unless you decide to indulge in a credit card and splurge on a new Ferrari and a Nandos every day) and you’ll have your degree!

 How long will it take?

-Degree apprenticeship duration's tend to vary.
+Durations of degree apprenticeships tend to vary.
 It will take around 3-4 years to do a bachelor's degree apprenticeship and another 1-2 years to complete a masters.

 Can I do one?

 As long as you’re over 16, live in England and are not in full-time education (at the time of starting the apprenticeship) then you can apply.